Local structures on stratified spaces: Introduction

-While the definitions of Part I were natural, they were not justified by universally meaningful characterizations.
-We provide such characterizations in Part II, and we view these characterizations as some of the main results of our work.
+While the definitions of Part 1 were natural, they were not justified by universal properties.
+We provide such characterizations in Part 2, and we view these characterizations as some of the main results of our work.

 First, consider the smooth case.
 While we tacitly stated that interesting structures on a smooth manifold $X$ can be understood as lifts of the map $\tau_X: X \to \sB\sO(n)$, one can actually characterize such structures using a different property.